St Lucia SASt Lucia SASt Lucia SASt Lucia SA

 Photo credit: Nydia Britz

 The development of forestry on the Eastern and Western Shores and the plan to build a storage dam on the Hluhluwe River, provoked a public outcry in the 1960s.
-A Commission of Enquiry (Kriel Commission) was appointed in 1963 to look into the alleged treat to animal and plant life in St Lucia.
+A Commission of Enquiry (Kriel Commission) was appointed in 1963 to look into the alleged threat to animal and plant life in St Lucia.
 The report was tabled in parliament in 1966.
 It recommended that the protected area be increased, that forestry be phased out and that the area be managed by a single body.

 The Kriel recommendations were all ignored by the state and by 1968, the state aggressively implemented plantation forestry on the Eastern Shores and Western Shores.